avijitsarkar86/todo-app-react-typescript-tailwind-redux/README.md

 - `TodoModal.tsx`: ModalComponent for adding/updating a new todo.
 - `TodoItem.tsx`: Component for displaying a single todo item.
-- `TodoPage.tsx`: Main page component that displays the todo list, search input, and handles modal states.
+  Zvxb- `TodoPage.tsx`: Main page component that displays the todo list, search input, and handles modal states.
 - `LoginPage.tsx`: Main page component that handles the login and registration of a new user.

 ## Redux Store